 However, if there’s anything you can say about Mexico, it’s that nothing is basic when it comes to Mexican food and there are a wealth of specialty, region-specific tacos that you can find in different parts of the country.

 One of my favourite examples of this taco pride are the tacos envenenados from Zacatecas, which literally translates to poisoned tacos.
-Are you drooling yet??

-Don’t freak out: the only poisoning you’ll be at risk at after eating tacos envenenados is a cholesterol overdose because my god are they greasy.
+But don’t freak out: the only poisoning you’ll be at risk at after eating tacos envenenados is a cholesterol overdose because my god are they greasy.
 They’re named that to protect the secrecy of the ingredients.
 Ooh, mysterious.

 I’m ashamed to admit that, with all the trips I make to the spiritual home of cabrito, Monterrey, I still haven’t tried this.
 Cabrito is barbecued goat and a popular dish in all the northern states, but can principally be found in Nuevo León.